OasisLMF/GenerateDocs/src/sections/correlation.rst

     "Port1", "Acc1", "Loc2"
     "Port1", "Acc1", "Loc3"

-Under this setting, multiple coverages at each location will be damaged with full correlation, because the group_id is defined at the site level.
+Under this setting, multiple coverages at each location will be damaged with full correlation, because the group_id is defined at the location level.

 **Model specification of correlation groups**